 - CR1000 datalogger

 - PC laptop with LoggerNet software

 - 12V battery with power supply

 - Power adapter

 - Serial cable

 - Small screwdriver

 - Campbell Scientific HC-S3-XT relative humidity sensor OR MetOne 083D relative humidity sensor

 - Assmann psychrometer

 - Blue silica beads

-- Box/bottle with desiccant (for low humidity)

-- Ziploc bag (for high humidity)
+- 2x Ziploc bags (for low/high humidity)

 - Electrical tape for sealing hole around instrument

 - 1. Wire your humidity sensor to the CR1000 datalogger (see appendix A for wiring details).

 - 2. The datalogger program has already been written for you, check with the instructor/TA that the datalogger has the correct program on it.
+Lab6CS.CR1 for the Campbell Scientific RH sensor or Lab6MetOne.CR1 for the MetOne RH sensor (both located on the Desktop).
 Check if the response of the instrument is correct.
 Breathe gently on it to see if the humidity and temperature increase.

+- 3. You will be measuring three different humidity scenarios.
+For each scenario you will simultaneously measure the ambient air humidity using the Assmann Psychrometer approximately every minute.
+(Remember to use distilled water on the wet bulb).
+Note the start and end time for each scenario, use the datalogger's time.

-- Add some silica beads to your box/bottle and insert your sensor, taking note of the time.
+- a.
+DRY scenario: Add some silica beads to one Ziplok bag and insert your sensor, taking note of the time.
 You do not need a lot of silica.
 Tape around the hole so no outside air can get in or out.

-- Simultaneously measure the air humidity using the Assmann psychrometer.
-Remember to use distilled water on the wet bulb.

-- 5. DRY scenario: once the environment is in equilibrium, take measurements for approximately 3 minutes.
+Once the reading has stabilized, take measurements for approximately 3 minutes.

-- 6. AMBIENT scenario: remove your sensor and once equilibrated, take measurements in ambient air for approximately 3 minutes. - HUMID scenario: breathe into your (new!) ziplok bag, inflating it with only your breath.
-Insert your sensor and seal the ziplok tightly around it.
+- b.
+AMBIENT scenario: remove your sensor and once equilibrated, take measurements in ambient air for approximately 3 minutes. - c.
+HUMID scenario: breathe into a (new!)
+Ziplok bag, inflating it with only your breath.
+Insert your sensor and seal the Ziplok tightly around it.
 Once in equilibrium, take measurements for approximately 3 minutes.
-Note the time that you finish taking measurements. - Click "Collect Now" on the Connect screen.
+Note the time that you finish taking measurements. - 4.
+Click "Collect Now" on the Connect screen.
+Name your file using the following naming convention: Lab6_Group#.dat.
 Do not disconnect the datalogger.
 The data will be posted to the website following the lab.